Coffee A-Z Glossary

 Uganda

-Uganda is in the top 10 coffee producing countries and its landscape with rich, volcanic soil provides the ideal conditions for growing coffee plants.
+Uganda is in the top 10 coffee producing countries.
+Its landscape with rich, volcanic soil provides the ideal conditions for growing coffee plants.

 Vietnamese Coffee

-Vietnamese coffee is a type that’s unlike any other.
-It’s rich and flavourful with an added side of sweetness thanks to the layer of condensed milk in the bottom of the glass.
-What’s more, you can also have this beverage iced, so it’s perfect all year round!
+A type of coffee that’s unlike any other, rich and flavourful with an added tang of sweetness thanks to the layer of condensed milk in the bottom of the glass.
+What’s more, you can also enjoy this beverage iced, so it’s perfect all year round!

 Wet Processed